jtkovacs/jtkovacs.github.io/REFS/databases.md

-# Core definitions & terminology
+# What is a database?

 A database is a structured collection of data.
 A database management system (DBMS) includes a database, a database engine that handles CRUD operations (create, read, update, delete), and a database frontend for user interaction.
 A DMBS may be desktop-based (Access, FileMaker Pro) or server-based (SQL Server, Oracle, DB2, MySQL, PostgreSQL).
 In a relational database, the data model is of tables/relations.
 Other data models are XML, graph, and documents.
 Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
 Table columns have types (also called domains), which can be enumerated.
 Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).